miyamok/epsilonproofchecker/README.md

 # epsilon --- a proof assistant system for Hilbert's epsilon calculus
 Proof assistant system for Hilbert's epsilon calculus.
 It supports Hilbert style proofs in epsilon calculus as well as in first order predicate calculus.
-The proof scripting language is simple, and there is a feature of proof transformation due to deduction theorem, which makes proof scripting in Hilbert style system easier.
+The proof scripting language is simple, and there is a feature of proof transformation due to deduction theorem, which makes proof scripting in Hilbert style system easier, and also proof automation relying on an external tool Microsoft Z3.
 ##### Table of contents
 - [Logic](#logic)
   - [Propositional calculus](#propositional-calculus)